Should I Become a Radiation Physicist?

 Step 6: Consider a PhD Program

-Completing a doctoral program might qualify one for advanced clinical positions, such as lead radiation physicist, or entry-level research positions, including junior faculty member or postdoctoral fellow.
-PhD candidates in medical or health physics can expect to take courses in advanced medical imaging physics, radiation protection and exposure evaluation, radiation shielding and radiobiology.
+Completing a doctoral program might qualify one for advanced clinical positions, such as lead radiation physicist, manager, or entry-level research positions, including junior faculty member or postdoctoral fellow.
+For those working within a university setting, a PhD could allow physicists to become tenured.
+PhD candidates in medical or health physics can expect to take courses in advanced medical imaging physics, radiation protection and exposure evaluation, radiation shielding, and radiobiology.
 They also might be required to complete a dissertation and pass one or more exams.